whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 These abstractions are those of well known low level technologies but at the IaaS level, they get fancy new names, their functionality gets limited in ways the vendor saw fit.
 The knowledge you gain ties you very closely to the vendor.
-The ["essential complexity"][tar-pit] of tasks is typically low but at the level of abstractions we need to work with it becomes a neverending trial and error of tweaking configuration parameters.
+The ["essential complexity"][tar-pit] of tasks is typically low but at the level of abstractions we need to work with it becomes a never ending trial and error of tweaking configuration parameters.
 A related article that comes to mind is [Leaky Abstractions][leaky-abstractions] from Joel Spolsky.

 Now I'll look at the areas of software that I haven't worked in yet and find really interesting.

-# Security / etchical hacing / penetration testing
+# Security / ethical hacking / penetration testing
 The emphasis is on finding unknown weaknesses in systems.
 You get to break systems and they pay you for it!
 Requires deep knowledge of the OS and computer networks which is are interesting and broad topics.
-Continuos learning is a key aspect of the work.
+Continuous learning is a key aspect of the work.
 There is a constant race against the opposite side.
-Securing digital information is increasingly important as everything aroud us is getting digitized.
+Securing digital information is increasingly important as everything around us is getting digitized.
 Good security professionals will probably be in great demand.
 It also feels like black magic.

 # Systems programming and low-level languages
-The work is done on a very low level of abstractions: you get a lot of freedom with regards to implementation (and slow and cumbersom development as well).
+The work is done on a very low level of abstractions: you get a lot of freedom with regards to implementation (and slow and cumbersome development as well).
 The feeling that you get to build the very fundamentals and you have full control over the machine's resources.
 The emphasis is on performance: one must know the underlying hardware well.
 You work closely with the operating system: very broad and interesting area.